 Today we will learn how to forehand smash in table tennis (Chinese technique).
 Forehand smash is an important technique in table tennis that you can use to finish the point.
 However, during training, there are not many high balls to practice.
 Amateur players often miss the ball during the real match.
-They don’t have a correct technique.
+They don’t have the correct technique.

 Example of bad Smashing Table Tennis Skills